-In today’s post, I am going to be sharing tips that will help you land the job that you have been hunting.
+In today’s post, I am going to be sharing tips that will help you get your dream job as quickly as possible!

 I know what a long process job hunting can be, and I also know a thing or two about interviews.
 Ever since I started working 10 years ago, I’ve been on many job interviews and have picked up on a few things which I think will be very helpful to many of you!